-Alongside the headphone port-less iPhone 7, Apple introduced AirPods, which are best be described as Apple EarPods but wireless.
-And while that may not sound like much for $159, we tried them, and they are amazing.
+In 2016, alongside the headphone port-less iPhone 7, Apple introduced it signature wireless earbuds: the AirPods.
+Apple describes these as the best-ever Apple EarPods only wireless.
+And while that may not sound like much for $159, over the past year we’ve come to absolutely love them, and they are amazing.
 However, nothing is perfect, and AirPods are certainly no exception.
 Below, we’ve listed a few things that could make the next generation of AirPods even better.

 - AirPods are Apple’s Best Product in Years